Minerals Vs Crystals: The Differences Between Them

 Crystals

-Crystals are solids with a regular, repeating arrangement of atoms, molecules, or ions.
-They can form from minerals, but they can also form from other substances, such as organic materials (e.g., sugar crystals) or synthetic materials (e.g., silicon crystals).
+Crystals, on the other hand, are solids with a repeating, three-dimensional arrangement of atoms, molecules, or ions.
+This arrangement creates a geometric shape, like a cube or pyramid.
+They can from minerals, but they can also form from other substances, such as organic materials (e.g., sugar crystals) or synthetic materials (e.g., silicon crystals).
 Crystals have a variety of shapes, including cubes, octahedrons, prisms, and needles.

 Some examples of crystals include: